sonic-net/DASH/dash-pipeline/README-dash-docker.md

 # DASH Docker Images

 ## Disclaimer Specific Docker Image Details
-We avoid describing specific docker images used in DASH to prevent documentation drift.
+Below we'll lay out general principles; we avoid describing specific docker images used in DASH, to prevent documentation drift.
 Look at [Makefile](Makefile) and in the [dockerfiles](dockerfiles) directory for current details.

 ## Overview
 One or more docker images are used extensively to run the build and test workflows: